mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 [//]: <We are still working out the minimum VM requirements, at the moment, we are working with Standard D8 v3.>

-To complete this lab exercise, you will need:
+To complete this quickstart, you will need:

 * Azure VM created and started.
 See the [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide for steps to create an Azure VM.
   * Minimum size VM recommendation = **Standard D8 v3 (8 vcpus, 32 GiB memory).**